 In addition to big projects there are small details too.
 I spent a few hours working on some of the trim, joinery and seat supports.

-These little pieces are part of the transom.
+These little pieces from above are part of the transom.

 Here are some of the stations with the trim clamped in place awaiting a batch of epoxy to be mixed.